MCT-master/mct-master.github.io/README.md

 ## Before uploading images...

-It is important to optimize the size of an image before uploading it to the web, what is known as image optimization for the web.
+It is important to optimize the size of an image (typically around or below 100 KB) before uploading it to the web, what is known as image optimization for the web.
 A handy tutorial on how to optimize images for the web on Gimp (which is a free software) can be found [here](https://smallbusiness.chron.com/optimize-images-gimp-45437.html).
 You can also use other image editors, such as Photoshop.
 It is important to optimize the images before uploading it to the online directory in order to provide a smooth experience to the users!
+It is also important to add at least one image to complement the text with   visual information and make it more interesting to the reader!

+Please note that the names of the image files should not contain white spaces to avoid potential issues of systems not finding the image.

 ## Instructions for contributing to the MCT site

-### Posting in the "home" section
+### Posting blog posts

-You can add a news post by creating a file in the [_posts](https://github.com/MCT-master/mct-master.github.io/tree/master/_posts) folder of this repository.
+You can add a blog post by creating a file in the [_posts](https://github.com/MCT-master/mct-master.github.io/tree/master/_posts) folder of this repository.
 Note that you can directly create the file from the Github web interface by navigating to the [_posts](https://github.com/MCT-master/mct-master.github.io/tree/master/_posts) folder and clicking on the **New file** button.

-The file must be markdown formatted and must include a number of metadata fields in a YAML front matter (see example below).
+The file must be markdown formatted and must include a number of metadata fields at the top of the page, which is done in a YAML front matter (see example below).

-It must be named as `YYYY-MM-DD-short-version-of-title.md` (YYYY-MM-DD being the publication date).
+In order to let the system organize the blog posts automatically by chronological order, it must be named as `YYYY-MM-DD-short-version-of-title.md` (YYYY-MM-DD being the publication date).

+These are the available categories that can be used:

+* Audio-Programming
+* DSP
+* HCI
+* Motion-Tracking
+* Physical-Computing
+* Portal
+* Projects
+* Sonification

+The first image used in the blog post can be used to appear in the homepage.
+This should be defined as `image: /assets/img/name-of-file.jpg`

+Finally, the use of a short excerpt is encouraged to control the text that should appear in the homepage: `excerpt: "A short summary, typically copy-pasting the first paragraph of the blog post."`

-Once the file is saved and committed to the `master` branch (Github web interface will do it for you upon saving the newly created file), it will automatically be added to the news section (it may take a few seconds).
+Once the file is completed, it can be saved and committed to the `master` branch (Github web interface will do it for you upon saving the newly created file).
+Then, it will automatically be added to the news section (it may take a few seconds).

 Required structure of the markdown file for a news post: